bhatara007/vaccine-web-tests/README.md

 | reserve_and_cancel_test.robot               | Test reserve and cancel the vaccine appointment on vaccince haven service taker website |
 | registeration_test.robot | Test registeration on vaccince haven service taker website the citizen id can uses for once.                                                                                                                                                                        |

+1. Open service taker URL: test open the vaccince haven homepage
+3. Register on URL: test input the register information on register page
+4. Open service taker URL: test open the vaccince haven homepage
+5. Make Reservation: test input the reservation information and click reserve button
+6. Verify user information: verify the user information
+7. Make Cancelation & Verify: test cancel the appointment and verify and vaccince information has been clear

 ## How to run tests.

 - Install dependencies